Skip to main content

 When should I apply for my visa, and how long does it take?

-• We advise you to apply as early as possible as visa processing can take up to 8 weeks.
+• We advise you to apply for your visa as early as possible (see below for processing times).

-• Visa applications processed through the Dublin office can take up to 12 weeks particularly during busy periods.
+• Applications processed through the Dublin Visa Office take at least 12 weeks, and may take longer during busy periods.

-• When your visa is approved, the Embassy to which you sent your documents will attach a visa to your passport.
+• Once your visa application is approved, the relevant visa office where you submitted your application will attach the visa to your passport and return it to you.